ibm-cloud-docs/codeengine/limits.md

 The following sections provide technical details about the {{site.data.keyword.codeenginefull}} limitation and quota settings.
 {: shortdesc}

+To help you understand your current {{site.data.keyword.codeengineshort}} resource allocation usage, from the console you can view information about your usage from your project overview page.
+With the CLI, you can also get information about your current resource allocation usage at a project level with the [**`project get`**](/docs/codeengine?topic=codeengine-cli#cli-project-get) command.

 ## Project quotas
 {: #project_quotas}